 - First, add some oil to a large pan on medium-high heat.
 Add your vegetables of choice and stir until tender-crisp.
 (You can use a frozen vegetable mix if desired, like the one with diced carrots, peas, corn, and green beans).

 2. Push the vegetables to one side and crack 2-3 eggs on the other side.
 Scramble the eggs on that side of the pan, trying not to mix in with the vegetables.
+(If you want, you can crack the eggs into a small bowl beforehand and mix them together before pouring them into the hot pan.
+This eliminates the possibility of accidentally getting egg shell in your fried rice).

 3. Add the meat and stir everything together.